 Within a few years the Bank became a major source of tissue from literally hundreds of disorders due to the generous tissue donations by families throughout the United States and 6 foreign countries.
-The Bank has accepted tissue donation from about 3500 families from 49 of the states in the Union, as well as tissue from a small number of donors in Canada, Australia, New Zealand, England, Spain and South Africa.
+The Bank has accepted tissue donation from over 4000 families from 49 of the states in the Union, as well as tissue from a small number of donors in Canada, Australia, New Zealand, England, Spain and South Africa.
 The tissue is carefully evaluated for quality and stored in closely monitored freezers and in a fixative solution to meet the wide range of research needs of the scientific community.

 - Tissue will be housed at the bank that collects the tissue.

 - All tissue requests will be made on the NIH NeuroBioBank website.

 - A central committee will review tissue requests.